davemehringer/kepler-/README.md

 The expect (http://expect.sourceforge.net) executable is necessary to run the scripts provided by JPL

-The mayavi2 (http://docs.enthought.com/mayavi/mayavi) package for plotting support
+The mayavi2 (at least version 4.5; http://docs.enthought.com/mayavi/mayavi) package for plotting support

 ## BUILDING